anyproto/docs/anytype-basics/object-editor/linking-objects.md

 #### Link to another Object in Anytype

-Directly trough the canvas by using:
+Directly through the canvas by using:

 1. **Block Links.** Add the slash character ("/") to invoke a command bar, and then look for the `Link to Object` option in the menu.
 These can appear either as text or as cards.
 2. **Inline Links**.
 Type @ to invoke the Object picker menu.